anthonyjmoton/react-american-football-scoreboard/README.md

 ### STEP 3 - Render the Scores to the DOM

 - [ ] The scores in the JSX are currently hardcoded to 32 points each.
 Remove the hardcoded values
-- [ ] Render the state values from what we just set up in steps 1 and 2
+- [ ] Rendwe just set up in steps 1 and 2
 - [ ] Play around with different initial values to test if they are rendering on the DOM correctly

 ### STEP 4 - Add Click Functionality to Increment the Scores